Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

-Although no one could ever have anticipated the Nazi invasion of Poland and the horrific crimes that would be committed against his family, it is possible that his presence in that place, at that time, helped mold Heschel into one of the greatest Jewish philosophers of the twentieth century, a man who truly desired peace and justice for all.
+Although no one could ever have anticipated the Nazi invasion of Poland and the horrific crimes that would be committed against his family, it is possible that his presence in that place at that time helped mold Heschel into one of the greatest Jewish philosophers of the twentieth century, a man who truly desired peace and justice for all.

 Heschel's Early Years in Poland and Berlin

-Heschel had a traditional yeshiva education including traditional semicha, rabbinical ordination when he was16.
+Heschel had a traditional yeshiva education including traditional semicha, or rabbinical ordination, when he was16.
 When he was 20, Heschel attended the University of Berlin where he studied with some of the greatest Jewish educators of the time.
 He obtained his doctorate there and also began to teach.
 He joined a Yiddish poetry group and published a volume of poems that is dedicated to his father.
 His education and achievements showed promise for Heschel's immediate future, but his peaceful life of study and creativity was soon destroyed by World War II and the horrors of the Nazi invasion.